anjumiqbalse/PAAI/README.md

 ## Citation

 This work is currently submitted.
-If you find our method useful, please consider citing it once it is published.
+If you use this code, please consider citing it once it is published.
 You may refer to it as:

 > Anjum Iqbal, Weiqiang Kong, and Yasir Iqbal.
 "Enhancing Fast Adversarial Training: Precision-Aware Initialization with Historical Perturbation Guidance" *Submitted to The Visual Computer*, 2024.